|Country:||United States of America (USA)|

 Comet hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Comet Hops
+Origin and Geneology of the Comet Hop

 Comet was originally released as a high alpha by the USDA in 1974.
 Its parentage is English Sunshine and a native American hop giving it a wild American characteristic.
 Commercial production ceased in the 1980s in favor of newer super-alpha hops.